asaikali/modern-spring-on-kubernetes/web/sse/README.md

 SSE was standardized as part of **HTML5 around 2010**, addressing the need for real-time web communication without complex polling or WebSocket overhead.
 It leverages existing HTTP infrastructure while providing native browser support via the EventSource API.

-## Progressive Build-Up: HTTP Request Examples
+##  SSE By Example: HTTP Request Examples

 SSE uses a special MIME type `text/event-stream` and follows a simple text-based format.
 The server keeps an HTTP connection open and sends events as formatted text blocks.